a2thalex/frontend/README.md

 - API calls are made using Axios, with the base URL set from the REACT_APP_API_URL environment variable.
 - Make sure the backend CORS settings allow requests from your Netlify domain.
 - To deploy changes, simply push your commits to the main branch of the Git repository.
+- The dark mode toggle and language selection features are available in the header component.
+- Images are optimized using the `optimize-images` script, which should be run before deployment for best performance.

+## Customization

+- To modify the color scheme, update the CSS variables in `src/styles/global.css`.
+- To add or modify features, refer to the components in the `src/components` directory.
+- The main layout and routing are handled in `src/App.js`.

+For any questions or issues, please refer to the project documentation or contact the development team.